MJaloui/IAM-Users-Groups-S3-Access/VisualStepsHere.md

-### 30. Now you will create your final "user" with "Administrator" access and "Programmatic" access.
+### 30. Now you will create your final "User" with "Administrator" access.

+ - You will also give "Programmatic" access to utilize CLI, SDKs, or APIs instead of the web console.

  - Click "Create user" on the top right.